-In this Indian-style green curry, chicken legs are marinated with yogurt before being simmered with aromatics and a liberal dose of toasted, freshly ground black peppercorns.
+In this Indian-inspired green curry, juicy chicken legs are flavored with fresh herbs, plenty of aromatics, and a generous scoop of toasted, freshly ground black peppercorns.

 - 2 tsp. whole black peppercorns

 - ½ cup Greek yogurt

 - 2 tsp. kosher salt, divided, plus more as needed

 - 4 large chicken legs (2½ lb.), skin removed

 - 2½ cups (12 oz.) finely chopped yellow onion